Kaizer Chiefs Make History As They Defeat Zesco United in CAF Confederation Cup

 Having fallen to ZESCO in the playoff round of the 2018/19 campaign and previously failed to register a win against any Zambian side, Amakhosi finally broke the trend with a valuable away result at the Levy Mwanawasa Stadium in Ndola.

-The Soweto giants made the ideal start when a corner was met by Flavio Da Silva, whose header was parried by goalkeeper Philip Sakauta, allowing Pule Mmodi to react quickest and slot home the rebound.
+The Soweto giants made the ideal start when a corner was met by summer signing Flavio Da Silva, whose header was parried by goalkeeper Philip Sakauta, allowing Pule Mmodi to react quickest and slot home the rebound.

 Beyond the early breakthrough, the opening half offered little excitement.
 Chiefs controlled possession and tempo but struggled to carve out clear chances, while effectively limiting the hosts’ attacking threat.